qmac/br__nf_ck/README.md

   These structures and the syntax for these languages are not modified.

   Brainfuck: 8 commands: > < + - . , [ ]
-  Whitespace: 5 Command Types: Stack Manipulation, ARithmetic, Heap Access, Flow Control, and I/O:
+  Whitespace: 5 Command Types: Stack Manipulation, Arithmetic, Heap Access, Flow Control, and I/O:
-    These commands and their paramaters are consist of whitespace characters: Space, Tab, and LineFeed.
+    These commands and their parameters consist of whitespace characters: Space, Tab, and LineFeed.

   Visit http://compsoc.dur.ac.uk/whitespace/tutorial.html for a Whitespace tutorial.